cloudfoundry-incubator/cflocal/README.md

-                                        and update local.yml with its settings. run [-p <port>] <name>             Run a droplet using the settings specified in local.yml. help                               Output this help text. version                            Output the CF Local version.
+                                        and update local.yml with its settings. run [-p <port>] <name>             Run a droplet using the settings specified in local.yml. export [-r <reference>] <name>     Export a droplet as a Docker image using the settings specified in local.yml. help                               Output this help text. version                            Output the CF Local version.
 ```